solidrock-technology/docs/docs/releases/index.md

 This updates brings a ton of little refinements across the platform to Payment Instalments, form validation errors & UI, Groups and automated Event Emails.

-Oh and did we mentioned we squashed over 40 bugs too!?
+Oh, and did we mention we squashed over 40 bugs too!?

 ### Groups

 When groups are created, either by an event admin or registered by a Lead Booker, they are given a unique, random group code.
-Event Admins now have the ability to chage this code to be something a little less random and a little more memorable!
+Event Admins now have the ability to change this code to be something a little less random and a little more memorable!

 ### Event Emails

-They been a little while coming but we are finally ready to release two new automated emails that can be enabled per event.
+They've been a little while coming, but we are finally ready to release two new automated emails that can be enabled per event.

-1. **Unassigned Tickets Reminder:** This email is sent to all Lead Bookers who have a booking with tickets that are still missing required form information (e.g. DOB, Dietary Requirements, etc) 1 week before the order editing cut-off date.
-This is especially useful if the event is setup to allow Group Coordinators or anybody to complete a booking without first providing this information.
+1. **Unassigned Tickets Reminder:** This email is sent to all Lead Bookers who have a booking with tickets that are still missing required form information (e.g. DOB, Dietary Requirements, etc.) 1 week before the order editing cut-off date.
+This is especially useful if the event is set up to allow Group Coordinators or anybody to complete a booking without first providing this information.

-2. **Digital Tickets:** Until now a Lead Booker needed to login to their Solidrock profile to download their tickets.
+2. **Digital Tickets:** Until now a Lead Booker needed to log in to their Solidrock profile to download their tickets.
 This email simplifies the process significantly by emailing the tickets to them at an appropriate date specified by the event admins using the `Digital Ticket Delivery Date` field.

 ::: tip NOTE
 Any booking that is completed and paid for after the Digital Ticket Delivery Date will have their tickets emailed immediately.